andreinagy/Moltin-Swift-API-Tutorial/README.md

 # Moltin API Authentication

-Thank you for choosing our services.
-We provide the most cutting edge payment processor to enable mobile checkout in your store.
+Moltin provides the most cutting edge payment processor to enable mobile checkout in your store.

 The Moltin SDK is the easiest way to integrate payments in your iOS app.
-Visit our [Swift](https://moltin.com/getting-started/swift) or [Objective C](https://moltin.com/getting-started/objective-c) to get started.
+Visit  [Swift](https://moltin.com/getting-started/swift) or [Objective C](https://moltin.com/getting-started/objective-c) to get started.
 Both are open source and you can inspect the source code at any time.

 This tutorial describes the authentication using direct connections to the Moltin API.
 Use this when you don't want to create 3rd party dependencies to your project.
 On this premise, no other libraries have been chosen for this tutorial and example project.